EST enrollment workflow

 Enroll a software key

-Run the following command if your
+Run the following command to verify that your

 Run the following command to enroll a software key using EST.